 Calle del Traghetto Vecchio by the St Regis hotel

 One of the best photo spots in Venice for capturing the Santa Maria della Salute basilica or the island of San Giorgio Maggiore is located just by the very famous St Regis hotel.
-Which is one of the most incredible places to stay in Venice, by the way.
+Which is one of the most incredible places to stay in San Marco, Venice, by the way.

 If you’re looking for those popular Venice Instagram spots…